R3MRUM/loki-parse/README.md

 This issue does not seem to occur within saved PCAPs so, if you receive this error, try saving the network traffic into a pcap file and rerunning loki-parse on the pcap.

+If the script is able to successfully decompress the data within the packet, this data is simply dumped to the screen (not in JSON format).
+I plan to address this in later versions.

 I've provided <b>loki-bot_network_traffic.pcap</b> as an example pcap for you to play with.

 # Example Output